OfWolfAndMan/Automate-teh-Network/README.md

 Built in python 2.7, although will be migrated to python 3.6 soon due to nearing EOS state of 2.7.

 These playbooks are constructed in a manner that aligns as close to "Best practice" as possible.
-For more details on Ansible best practice file structure, visit Ansible's website, or view the "playbook-build-example"
+For more details on Ansible best practice file structure, visit Ansible's website, or view the "playbook-build-example" file.

 **Variable Precedence**